adpe/portfolio/content/_index.md

 - rss
 - json
 ---
-<p class="mb-5">I am a CRM developer in the Web Development Services department at AMAG Corporate Services AG, currently live in Meggen, Switzerland.
+<p class="mb-5">I am a CRM developer in the Web Development Services department at AMAG Corporate Services AG, currently live in Fürigen, Switzerland.
 My interests range from programming to travel.
 I am also interested in DIY, sports, and technology.</p>